ch-sa/ch-sa.github.io/_posts/2022-01-22-pyqt-packaging.md

 ## Publishing to PyPI

 The upload to PyPI is even simpler.
-However, you should really consider to test your package on TestPyPI first before you go on and upload to the official PyPI.
-From my experience there will be always something wrong with the initial packaging attempt ... and a lot of times also the second and third. 😉
+However, you should really consider to testing your package on TestPyPI first before you go on and upload it to the official PyPI.
+From my experience, there will be always something wrong with the initial packaging attempt ... and a lot of times also the second and third. 😉

-So go and register for [TestPyPI](https://test.pypi.org/account/register/) and afterwards [PyPI](https://pypi.org/account/register/).
-In the settings you need to generate a token and keep it open.
+So go and register for [TestPyPI](https://test.pypi.org/account/register/) and afterward [PyPI](https://pypi.org/account/register/).
+In the settings, you need to generate a token and keep it open.

 Now you have to install twine and try your first upload: